Souvik-Daw/Souvik-Daw/README.md

 - 👋 Hi, I’m @Souvik-Daw
 - 👀 I’m interested in coding/development/programming
-- 🌱 I’m currently working on an E commerce website using mern stack.
+- 🌱 I’m currently working on a Three Js.
-- 💞️ I’m looking to collaborate on any development related work
+- 💞️ I’m looking to collaborate on any development-related work
 - 📫 How to reach me email (souvikdaw2000@gmail.com)